Some of the best things in Tunbridge Wells are free!

 Take to two wheels and feel the wind in your hair as you enjoy an exhilarating bike ride over the rolling Wealden terrain around Tunbridge Wells.

-The Forest Way provides a flat family friendly and traffic-free byway of easy pedalling through exquisite countryside.
+The Forest Way provides a flat family friendly and traffic-free byway for easy pedalling through exquisite countryside.

-The Tudor Trail provides a more challenging cycle ride.
+The Tudor Trail provides a slightly more challenging cycle ride, again the majority of which is traffic free.
 The trail starts at Tonbridge Castle and follows the river Medway through Haysden Country Park to Penshurst Place.
-There are superb views as you come down the hill into the village of Penshurst.
+Wait for the superb views as you come down the hill into the village of Penshurst.

-For something more challenging try the section of the Avenue Verte cycle route (London to Paris) that passes close to Tunbridge Wells.
-With its steep climbs the segment from Groombridge to Heathfield is particularly demanding.
+For the more experience cyclist, try the section of the Avenue Verte cycle route (London to Paris) that passes close to Tunbridge Wells.
+With its steep climbs the stretch from Groombridge to Heathfield is particularly demanding.

-No matter what time of year you decide to visit Tunbridge Wells a warm welcome awaits you.
+No matter what time of year you decide to visit Tunbridge Wells you can be sure of a warm welcome from our accommodation providers.
 We have accommodation to suit all budgets, take a look at our accommodation pages to find the perfect place to rest your head.